 - The Start date is the number of days into the project that the task will begin.
 If you want to create a Start day that predates the day you apply the template, just enter it as a negative value.

-- To create a subtask, click the left side of a task and drag it to the right.
+- To create a subtask, click the Drag (" ") icon no the left side of a task and drag it to the right.

-- Click the More icon to add a Checklist or mark the task as Non-billable.
+- Click the More (" ") button to add a Checklist or mark the task as Non-billable.

 - Click in the Add Role field to access a drop-down menu where you can select an account role to add to the project.